JBShady/COD5-Remastered/README.md

 * Added all zombiemode achievements that were on the console version (as well as custom achievements for maps that didn't have them) complete with notifications, sounds, icons, and a menu
 * Added stats tracking based on the console version for achievements, personal records, time played, rank, and other miscellaneous stats on a per-map basis that save to the player's profile
 * Purchase sounds that previously played on triggers now play on the player/object itself to prevent potential entity sound bugs
-* All maps utilize network safe spawning
+* All maps utilize network safe spawning and network waits where applicable
+* Fixed instances where functions should have been threaded instead of just being called
+* Game is hardcoded to Campaign "normal" difficulty, the level of difficulty unintentionally effects things in zombies including health regen
 * Cheats disabled by default

 ### Player